 3. When was the kitten born?

 A kitten shouldn’t leave its mother until it is at least eight weeks old.
 However, some breeders will try and sell much younger kittens, so it’s very important that you stay aware of this and check their age as best you can.
 Ask for details - if you are speaking to a reputable breeder they will know when and where the kitten was born and will be happy to tell you.

 Kittens develop and change in appearance week on week, so a good way to check how old they are is by comparing them to photographs of others that are the same age.

 4. Is the kitten with its mother and siblings?

-If you are buying a kitten, make sure you ask to see the mother with her kittens.
-Usually this would be during an initial visit to the breeder’s home, but during lockdown we suggest asking for photographs or a video call.
+If you are buying a kitten, make sure you ask to see the mother with her kittens at the breeder’s home.
 Kittens learn an immense amount from being around their mother and siblings, which will positively influence them in the future and help them develop natural cat behaviours.